The Essential Role of SOC Analysts in Modern Cybersecurity

 Alert Fatigue and Volume Overload

-The sheer volume of security alerts overwhelms many SOC teams:
+The sheer alert volume overwhelms many SOC teams:

 - Enterprise SOCs process an average of 10,000+ alerts per day